openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

+This document defines how the the OpenJS Foundation implements its code of conduct.

+If you want to report a code of conduct violation, go to [code-of-conduct.openjsf.org][CoC].

+***

 # Foundation Code of Conduct Requirements

 The OpenJS Foundation (OpenJSF) delegatea to the Cross Project Council (CPC), via its [charter][], the responsability of chosing, maitaining, and enforcing a Code of Conduct (CoC) for all of its projects, collab spaces, and for any related activities.